bi-pass/.github/profile/README.md

 ## Easily on/offboard your

-🚉 Train passes are supercharged
+🚉 Train passes are supercharged with the power of dapps.

 🚎 The bus is included in the travel log options.